Spoted21/QuickExplore/README.md

 # QuickExplore
-Quickly explore smaller datastes with a Shiny app.
+Quickly explore smaller datasets with a Shiny app.
 This can be run easily from github:

 ```r
 library(shiny)